 Service and Execution

 We work with retirement plans of all sizes, ranging from 1 participant to well over 4,000 participants.
-The asset size of the plans we work with encompasses a large range as well, from a few thousand dollars, to approximately $15 million.
+The asset size of the plans we work with encompasses a large range as well, from a few thousand dollars, to plans in excess of $20 million.
 With our unique combination of Third Party Services provided by a traditional CPA firm, we are committed to providing the same outstanding service to all clients, no matter the size or scope of the engagement.

 Form 5500 Preparation